Henry Butler: Biography

 Butler was born in New Orleans, and was blinded by glaucoma in infancy.
 His musical training began at the Louisiana State School for the Blind, where he learned to play valve trombone, baritone horn, and drums before concentrating on singing and piano.

 Butler was mentored at Southern University in Baton Rouge, Louisiana, by clarinetist and educator Alvin Batiste.
-Butler later earned a master's degree in music at Michigan State University in 1974 and received the MSU Distinguished Alumni Award in 2009.
+Butler later completed a MA (Music) at Michigan State University in 1974 and received a 2009 MSU Distinguished Alumni Award.

-He taught at Eastern Illinois University from 1990 to 1996, after which he returned to New Orleans.
+He taught at Eastern Illinois University from 1990 to 1996, then he returned to New Orleans.
 In 1993, he founded a series of jazz camps for blind and visually impaired young musicians, which were featured in a 2010 documentary titled The Music's Gonna Get You Through.

 In August 2005, Hurricane Katrina devastated Butler's home in the Gentilly section of New Orleans.
 His 1925 Mason & Hamlin piano was wrecked by flood waters that rose to nearly eight feet inside his house.

 In the wake of Katrina's damage, Butler left New Orleans and moved to Boulder, Colorado, then Denver.
 He spoke of the Colorado period as "a trying exile".
 In 2009, Butler moved to New York City.

 Beginning in 1984, Butler pursued photography as a hobby after attending art exhibits in Los Angeles and asking friends to describe what they saw.
 His methods and photos were featured in the HBO2 documentary Dark Light: The Art of Blind Photographers that aired in 2010.
 Butler's photographs were shown in galleries in New Orleans.

 Butler died of cancer in New York City on July 2, 2018, at the age of 69.